asemshaath/500-leetcode-challenge/README.md

 # 500 Leetcode Challenge
 ## Overview
 This is a repo where I'm going to share my journey of solving 500 leetcode problems.
 #### Note: I sloved areound 136 problems but I will redo them and post every problem I do to this repo.
+Do not ask me why I focused on the easy problems lol
 ![alt text](pictures/image.png)